 SAP BW/4HANA is an enterprise data warehouse solution designed for the cloud and optimized for the SAP HANA platform.
-The following example focuses specifically on the SAP BW/4HANA application tier and is suitable for a small-scale production environment of SAP BW/4HANA on Azure where high availability is a priority.
+The following example focuses specifically on the SAP BW/4HANA application tier.
+It's suitable for a small-scale production environment of SAP BW/4HANA on Azure, where high availability is a priority.

-This example workload also draws on the foundation of the SAP on Azure reference architectures for SAP NetWeaver (Windows) for AnyDB on virtual machines and SAP S/4HANA for Linux virtual machines on Azure.
-A similar deployment approach is used for SAP BW/4HANA workloads in that the application layer is deployed using virtual machines that can be changed in size to accommodate your organization's needs.
+This example workload also draws on the foundation of a pair of SAP on Azure reference architectures: SAP NetWeaver (Windows) for AnyDB on virtual machines and SAP S/4HANA for Linux virtual machines on Azure.
+A similar deployment approach is used for SAP BW/4HANA workloads.
+The application layer is deployed using virtual machines that can be changed in size to accommodate your organization's needs.

 The network layout has been simplified to demonstrate recommended architectural principals for an Azure enterprise deployment based on a hub-spoke topology.

 Many deployment considerations apply when deploying SAP workloads on Azure.
 For more ideas and further information, see the SAP on Azure planning and deployment checklist.